Top 12 best places to visit near Bangalore with family

 Quick Family Tips for Bannerghatta:

 Now, if there’s one place near Bangalore where laughter never stops, it’s Wonderla.
-Just about 28 km from the city, this amusement park has become a family favorite for us and not just once but almost every summer when the kids beg for another visit.
-Honestly, I don’t mind at all because even I feel like a kid again once I step inside.
+Just about 27 km from the city, this amusement park has become a family favorite for us and not just once but almost every summer when the kids beg for another visit.

 For families, the biggest relief is that Wonderla is well-maintained and safe.
-I’ve always noticed plenty of lifeguards around the water rides, height restrictions clearly marked and shaded resting spots where grandparents can sit comfortably while the kids run wild.
-One year, we carried a small picnic but since then we have tried the food courts inside.
+You will always notice plenty of lifeguards around the water rides, height restrictions clearly marked and shaded resting spots where grandparents can sit comfortably while the kids run wild.
+Carry a small picnic and the food courts inside.
 To my surprise, the food is decent and there are enough options for picky eaters (yes, even dosa-loving kids and grandparents who just want a simple meal).

 Quick Family Tips for Wonderla: